Structured vs. Unstructured Data: Important Differences

 What is Structured Data?

-Benefits of structured data:
+Benefits of Structured Data

-- Simplicity in applying machine learning algorithms: The most crucial benefit of structured data is that the machine learning algorithms efficiently use it.
+The most crucial benefit of structured data is that the machine learning algorithms efficiently use it.
 Due to its ordered nature, structure data can be easily modified and accessed.

-- Predictability: Structured data’s predictable format allows for better planning and forecasting, supporting business decision-making.
+Structured data’s predictable format allows for better planning and forecasting, supporting business decision-making.

-- Data quality and consistency: Structured data usually follows a strict pattern to ensure its quality and consistency.
-This reduces errors and makes the data much more reliable
+Structured data usually follows a strict pattern to ensure its quality and consistency.
+This reduces errors and makes the data much more reliable.

 Example of structured data: